ultravideo/video-stitcher/README.md

 - bool keep_aspect_ratio: If true, keep the aspect ratio of the image when resizing to the final size.
 Otherwise stretch the image to fit the output size.
 - bool add_black_bars: If true and keep_aspect_ratio is true, black bars are added above and below the image to fit the output size.
 If keep_aspect_ratio is false, this is ignored.
 - int NUM_IMAGES: Amount of video or network streams to stitch together
 - unsigned char clientAddrStart: Smallest value of the capture board IP's last octet.
-The boards have consecutive addresses (by default 10.21.25.41, ... , 10.21.25.46).
+The boards have consecutive addresses (by default 10.21.25.41, ... , 10.21.25.46, i.e. clientAddrStart = 41).
 This is used so that every board is in the same position every time, and the video streams are always in the correct order.
 - int OUTPUT_WIDTH, OUTPUT_HEIGHT: Dimensions of the output image.
 If keep_aspect_ratio is true and add_black_bars is false, the final output height may be smaller than this.
 Only the width of the output is guaranteed to always have this value.
 - unsigned int RESULTS_MAX_SIZE: Max size of the results queue, 0 means no limit.
 This is meant to avoid memory overflow if the frames are produced faster than consumed.
 However, checking the size every time slows the program down, so 0 is the fastest setting.
 - int RECALIB_DEL: Amount of frames inbetween recalibration